 It called for 80% of German forces along the western border, and 20% on the eastern border.
 Both fronts would initially begin on the defense, though unleash fierce counter attacks on first on the French.

-One Front War
+Plan for a One Front War

 However, in order to maximize German flexibility and preparedness, Schlieffen also devised an offensive strategy for a one-front war solely with France.
 This plan, named Aufmarsch I West, is what is now known as the Schlieffen Plan of WWI.